Ward Weaver III: Early life

 Weaver was born April 6, 1963, in Humboldt County, California, to Trish and Ward Weaver Jr. In 1967, his father abandoned the family; several years later, his mother married Bob Budrow, an abusive alcoholic, and the family relocated to Portland, Oregon.

-Weaver first exhibited antisocial behavior as a teenager; his sister, Tammi, later said that he physically and sexually abused at least one family member by the time he was twelve years old, and his half-brother, Robert Budrow, claimed that Weaver frequently beat him during their childhood.
+Weaver first exhibited antisocial behavior as a teenager; his sister, Tammi, later said that he physically and sexually abused at least one family member by the time he was 12 years old, and his half-brother, Robert Budrow, claimed that Weaver frequently beat him during their childhood.

 In 1981, a teenaged relative reported that he had repeatedly raped and beaten her.
 Police investigated allegations of abuse in 1981, but Multnomah County prosecutors decided not to pursue charges because Weaver had enlisted in the armed services and would be leaving Portland.
 Shortly thereafter, Weaver graduated from Marshall High School in Portland, and joined the US Navy Reserve.
 He was discharged the following year on May 17, 1982, for heavy drinking and dereliction of duty.
 During his tenure in the Navy, he met his future wife, Maria Stout, a native of the Philippines.
 The couple moved in with Weaver's parents and she was soon pregnant.
-Five months into her pregnancy, she was physically assaulted by Weaver and hospitalized, but refused to press charges.
+Five months into her pregnancy, she was physically assaulted by Weaver and hospitalized, but did not press charges.
 Their son, Francis, was born in December 1982, though it was later determined that he was not Ward Weaver's biological son.

-In 1981, Weaver's father murdered a young couple whose car had broken down in Tehachapi, California, and buried them in his backyard; he was sentenced to death for the crime in 1984.
+In 1981, Weaver's father murdered 18-year-old Air Force recruit Robert Radford and his 23-year-old girlfriend Barbara Levoy, whom he also raped.
+Weaver Jr. found the couple in Tehachapi, California, where their car had broken down.
+He later buried the victims in his backyard.
+In 1984, Weaver Jr. was sentenced to death for the crime.
 He is also a suspected serial killer, being suspected of up to 24 other murders.

 Marriage and early crimes

 Weaver married Maria Stout in 1984, and the couple relocated to Bakersfield, California.
-On June 15, 1986, Weaver attacked the teenaged daughters of a friend in Fairfield, California, striking one of the girls—fifteen-year-old Jennifer Ordonoa—with a block of concrete.
+On June 15, 1986, Weaver attacked the teenaged daughters of a friend in Fairfield, California, striking one of the girls — 15-year-old Jennifer Ordonoa — with a block of concrete.
 He was sentenced to three years in prison for the assaults.
 After his release, Weaver and wife Stout relocated to Canby, Oregon, where they operated a store.
 There, Maria gave birth to their fourth child, Mallori, in 1989.

 In 1993, Maria Weaver filed a restraining order against her husband, and their marriage ended in divorce.
-In July 1995, Weaver beat his new girlfriend, Kristi Sloan, with a cast-iron skillet.
-He was jailed for the incident, but Sloan refused to testify against him.
+In July 1995, Weaver beat his new girlfriend, Kristi Sloan, with a cast iron skillet.
+He was jailed for the incident, but Sloan did not testify against him.
 By October, they were back together and, in February 1996, they married.
 The marriage lasted four years.